-Despite the aforementioned surveys or magazines that have discussed various aspects of HDT and the conventional DT (as summarized in Table \ref{table5}), none of these works offered a holistic and thorough view of HDT in PH applications.
-Moreover, the practical implementation of HDT heavily relies on end-to-end networking technologies to support every segment.
-However, to the best of our knowledge, this has never been fully discovered in any existing surveys.
+Despite the aforementioned surveys or magazines that have discussed various aspects of HDT and the conventional DT (as summarized in Table \ref{table5}), these works neither offered the networking architecture enabling HDT in PH applications, nor delve into the key technologies for supporting the networking architecture.
+However, it is obvious that the practical implementation and operation of HDT heavily rely on its networking architecture.
+This motivates us to compose this survey that particularly discusses the networking architecture of HDT in PH applications.
+Through surveying the key technologies enabling the networking architecture, our survey provides critical insights and useful guidelines for the readers to better understand how to realize HDT for PH applications and discover the open issues on this topic.